fgthomas1989/Clustering_Cryptocurrencies/README.md

 ![Columbia Engineering.](Images/Columbia.jpeg)

 ___
-This week, I will create cryptocurrency clusters by their performance in different time periods.

-To do so, I will utilize Python programming as well as unsupervised learning.
+This week, I will utilize Python as well as unsupervised learning.
+Unsupervised learning tries to make sense of an unlabeled dataset by extracting features and patterns on its own.
+Specifically, this notebook will create clusters of cryptocurrencies based on their performance in different time periods and then use Principal Component Analysis (PCA), a dimensionality reduction method, or compressing large data and only keeping the most useful information.
+Additionally, I will normalize data by applying standard scaling, a method of centering values around their mean.

 ---